splitio/android-client/events/README.md

 The events system uses **topological sorting** to determine the order in which external events are evaluated.
 This is essential for correctness.

+### Evaluation Flow

+1. **Internal Event Arrives**: A single internal event can potentially satisfy conditions for multiple external events.
+2. **Single-Pass Evaluation**: The system iterates through a pre-computed list of external events (`mEvaluationOrder`).
+3. **Order Matters**: This list is topologically sorted so that events with dependencies (prerequisites/suppression) come *after* the events they depend on.

 ### Why It's Necessary

-When a single internal event notification could trigger multiple external events, they must be evaluated in the correct order based on their dependencies (`prerequisite` and `suppressedBy` relationships).
+When a single internal event notification could trigger multiple external events, they must be evaluated in the correct order based on their dependencies.

 #### Prerequisite Example